zverugin8/Terraform/different_cloud_tasks/gcp/task_gcp.md

 - Terraform created infrastructure with no errors
 - GCP resources created as expected (check GCP Console)
+- After a new instance launch, a new text file appears in the cloud storage bucket storage with the appropriate text.
 - Push *.tf configuration files to git

 # Working with Terraform state